-Experience gained by using the calibration methodology and its applicability to NWP models will be transferred for one year long COSMO-2 and then one year long COSMO-1 simulations.
-More specifically the aim of this subtask is a calibration of the 2.2 km mesh-size COSMO version using at least 4 parameters to test the calibration method for a convection-permitting COSMO configuration.
-Then one year simulations with 1.1 km resolution will be performed.
-An objective inter-comparison between the two model versions as well as an assessment of the added value of higher resolution will then be feasible.
+Experience gained by using the calibration methodology and its applicability to NWP models will be transferred from simulations using COSMO-2 to selected COSMO-1 simulations.
+More specifically the aim of this subtask is the calibration of the 1.1 km mesh-size COSMO version using at least 4 parameters to test the calibration method for a convection-permitting COSMO configuration.
+An objective inter-comparison between the COSMO-2 and COSMO-1 as well as an assessment of the added value of higher resolution will then be feasible.